jchu60/docs.archit.us/docs/internal/api-reference/index.md

 title: General Implementation Details
 ---

+Architus uses a multitude of common patterns throughout the application, such as authentication, ID issuance, and entity management.

 ## Hoar Frost

 Reflecting the fact that hoar frost can occur on top of snow, hoar frost IDs can exist on top of Discord snowflakes as separate unique IDs.
 These are used to identify architus-specific objects, such as auto-responses, custom emojis, and log entries.